laumadmar/MOMIC_server/index.md

 ## Access

 The web tool can be accessed at [momic.us.es](momic.us.es).
 The default user is `momic`and password is `m0m1c`.
-Request new credentials in `lmadrid@caebi.es`.
+Request new credentials to `lmadrid@caebi.es`.
 Note this alternative is intended for light analysis or quick testing.

 The recomendation is to install MOMIC locally.
 For this purpose, it is distributed as a docker-compose project that contains the instructions needed to automatically create a fully working machine with JupyterHub, convenient extensions enabled, like git and table of content, docker volumes for data persistence, the pipeline source code and all the necessary libraries and third-party software.
 Having MOMIC locally built allows you to install new tools and libraries and fully customised this bioinformatics suit.